Panzer Pranks

 Panzer Pranks, subtitled "WWII as it actually was in the movies", is a light-hearted board wargame published by Chaosium in 1980 that satirizes the tropes found in board wargames.
-Many critics characterized it as an extended satire rather than as a game to be played.
+Some critics characterized it as an extended satire rather than as a game to be played.

 Gameplay

 Panzer Pranks is a comedic combat simulation game that satirizes the conventions of standard board wargames.
 As British critic Charles Vasey noted, "The basic concept is to take all the cliches of armoured warfare games and take the mickey out of them [mock or ridicule them] relentlessly."
 For example, for greater accuracy during artillery fire, the attacker must make the correct noise.
 A howitzer requires "Bamm, wafflewafflewaffle, crump".

 Ten scenarios range from panzer attacks in 1919 Missouri, to a 1944 German assault against the American 1118th infantry division ("The Fighting Beavers").

 Publication history

 Panzer Pranks was designed by Steve and Kurt Lortz, and was published by Chaosium in 1980 as a paperback booklet with cover art by Rodger B. MacGowan.